MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/employee-resource-template.md

 ## Step 1: Provision the site

-1. Go to the <LGBTQ+ Employee Resource Group template page>
+1. Go to the LGBTQ+ Employee Resource Group template page.
 2. Select **Add to your tenant**.
 If you are not signed into to your tenant, the SharePoint look book will ask for your site collection admin credentials.
 3. From the permissions requested dialog box, select **Consent on behalf of your organization** and then select **Accept.**